January 18, 2021

-In April 2020, the Federal Railroad Administration proposed a federal standard for “on-time performance” of Amtrak trains.
-This seemingly minor bureaucratic move is the culmination of a decade of litigation by ELPC and others, and it is a huge step forward in providing quality passenger rail for Americans.
+In November 2020, the Federal Railroad Administration proposed a federal standard for “on-time performance” of Amtrak trains.
+This seemingly minor bureaucratic move is the culmination of a decade of litigation by ELPC and others, and it is a huge step forward in providing quality passenger rail across America.
 Let’s take a look at how we got here, and how we hope to see train travel improve across the Midwest thanks to this important decision.

 Amtrak is Built on a Priority Promise